“If you don’t stand for anything, you’ll fall for anything.”

 We drive our own selves over cliffs, scared to slow down and deliberately choose our own steps.
 We are scared we will follow dead end paths, dangerous paths, wrong paths.
 But there are no wrong paths as long as you follow your heart, trust yourself to make the right step for you.
 No one else can make your decisions for you.
 Just slow down, think, and make the right decision, not the right decision for your peers or your friends or your family, the right decision for you.

-vixxey asked: I usually don't follow these kinds of blogs, but I read a few sentences and instantly fell in love. *_*
+vixxey said: I usually don't follow these kinds of blogs, but I read a few sentences and instantly fell in love. *_*

 :) Thanks.
 That means a lot to me.